What To Plant In October-Zones 1-10

 Blueberries

-You will, however, want to make sure you are buying the right type of blueberry bushes for your climate zone!
+However, you will want to make sure you are buying the right type of blueberry bushes for your climate zone!

-Northern highbush varieties will do better in Northern states, whereas rabbiteye and southern highbush varieties do better in the south.
+Northern highbush varieties will do better in Northern states, whereas rabbiteye and southern highbush varieties will do better in the south.

 How to Grow Blueberries